Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Development of a DBN-based model for cryptocurrency price prediction

-This section outlines the framework for the development of a prediction model for price movement directions.
-It briefly discusses the rationale for selecting particular features for this study.
-Then, a detailed explanation of the process of developing a DBN based on these features is provided.
+This section describes the process for developing the DBN model for cryptocurrency price movement directions.
+It briefly discusses the rationale for selecting particular features and then provides a detailed explanation of the process for developing DBNs based on these features.